MCUdude/MiniCore/README.md

 * Click **Install**.
 * After installation is complete close the **Boards Manager** window.

 #### Manual Installation
 Click on the "Download ZIP" button in the upper right corner.
 Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu called "MiniCore" will show up.

+#### ATmega48/88/168/328PB series
+If you plan to use the *PB series, you'll need to update to the latest version of the Arduino toolchain.
+At the time of writing the latest version is *1.6.206*.
+Here's how you install it:
+* Open Arduino IDE.
+* Open the **Tools > Board > Boards Manager...** menu item.
+* Wait for the platform indexes to finish downloading.
+* The top is named **Arduino AVR boards**.
+Click on this item and select the latest version in the dropdown menu.
+* Click **Install**.
+* After installation is complete close the **Boards Manager** window.

 ## Getting started with MiniCore
-Ok, so you're downloaded and installed MiniCore, but do I get the wheels spinning?
-Here's a quick start guide:
+Ok, so you're downloaded and installed MiniCore, but how to get started?
+Here's a quick guide:
 * Hook up your microcontroller as shown in the [pinout diagram](#pinout), or simply just plut it into an Arduino UNO board.
 	- (If you're not planning to use the bootloader (uploading code using a USB to serial adapter), the FTDI header and the 100 nF capacitor on the reset pin can be omitted.)
 * Open the **Tools > Board** menu item, and select a MiniCore compatible microcontroller.